Code Generation in TypeScript

-ReSharper lets you use code symbols (classes, methods, variables, etc.) before you declare them.
-When ReSharper detects an undeclared symbol, it suggests one or more quick-fixes (Alt+Enter) for generating a declaration based on the usage, and then smartly adjust the declaration according to the usage context:
+ReSharper lets you use code symbols (classes, methods, variables, and so on) before you declare them.
+When ReSharper detects an undeclared symbol, it suggests one or more quick-fixes Alt+Enter for generating a declaration based on the usage, and then smartly adjust the declaration according to the usage context:

 With ReSharper, you can quickly generate different type members.
 To view the list of available code generation options for the current type, press Alt+Insert or choosein the main menu.

 The constructor generation wizard creates a non-default constructor that takes parameters for selected fields .